TrueDub/simple-react-treetable/README.md

 # simple-react-treetable
 A React component that presents a simple TreeTable, allowing the user to supply styling and rendering options.

-## Not ready for Prime Time
-This component is still under development and will change extensively over the next while.

-Do not use this component until the 1.0.0 release!

 ## Installation
 Run the following command:
 `npm install simple-react-treetable --save`